amandotzip/submitserverglory/README.md

 # WORKS ON GRADESCOPE AND SUBMIT SERVER
 Plays ["Here Comes The Money"](https://www.youtube.com/watch?v=HMuYfScGpbE) when all tests pass.

-To update, please delete the previous version then follow the steps below again! :)
+To update, please delete/remove the previous version then follow the steps below again! :)

 QUICK GUIDE BELOW 30 SECONDS TO INSTALL (taken from [CNET](https://www.cnet.com/how-to/how-to-install-chrome-extensions-manually/))